artela-network/artela-docs/docs/develop/guides/reentrancy-guard/index.md

 ## 2. Create a blockchain account (optional).

-Execute the following command under project folder to create tow accounts, if you don't already have one.
+Execute the following command under project folder to create two accounts, if you don't already have one.

 ```bash
 npm run account:create -- --pkfile ./curve_accounts.txt